intrinio/intrinio-realtime-csharp-sdk/README.md

 * Receive streaming, real-time pricing (trades, NBBO bid, ask)
 * Subscribe to updates from individual securities, individual contracts, or
 * Subscribe to updates for all securities (Lobby/Firehose mode)
+* Can automatically create trade and ask/quote candlesticks
+* Replay a specific day (at actual pace or as fast as it loads) while the servers are down, either for testing or fetching missed data.

 ### Options